SoutaTakanashi/MYXNB/README.md

 First download EMNIST dataset.
 Unzip the split dataset you need to use in experiment.(eg. We used emnist-mnist dataset for training).

-​	**· **If you need to train on different dataset, please modify the path of dataset.
+· If you need to train on different dataset, please modify the path of dataset.
 Location: dataProcess.py, line 9-14.

 Please build a new folder "dataset" at the same directory as python scripts were placed.